Kooman (film): Plot

 Giri's investigation about the mysterious letters leads to a meeting with a 'Tantric Acharyan', who tells about how one of his former students was expelled for using immoral black magic and the loss of a forbidden book after that.
 Giri finds out that Karuppu Durai is behind this and the murders are done as part of a vile black magic ritual.
 He soon finds an ancient and abandoned temple where Durai performs black magic.
-Giri attempts to save Lakshmi, who is going to be the next victim, but he too gets captured by the villain.
+Giri attempts to save Lakshmi, who is going to be the next victim, but he too gets captured by Durai.
 It is soon revealed that Lakshmi is Durai's partner in crime.
 Durai and Lakshmi proceed with the black magic ritual and hang Giri as sacrifice, but he manages to escape.
 A scuffle occurs and the duo once again subdues Giri, but he finally knocks down Lakshmi.
-When Durai tries to wake her, Giri manages to put the noose around Durai's neck and hangs him.
+When Durai tries to wake her, Giri manages to put the noose around Durai's neck and kills him.
 Giri saves Lakshmi and she is admitted in hospital.
-It is revealed that Lakshmi was brainwashed by Durai, after getting acquainted with her family as a priest who will help Lakshmi to remove curses upon her.
+It is revealed that Lakshmi was brainwashed by Durai, after getting acquainted with her family as a priest who will help Lakshmi who is a transgender to remove curses upon her.

 A few months later Pillai and Sukumaran arrive at Giri's home to inform him that he was selected to join the Special Investigation Team of Crime Branch.
 They then learn that a robbery happened last night.
 Pillai and Sukumaran look at Giri indicating that he's still addicted to robbing homes.

 Production

 Development

 Kooman was announced on 2 February 2022 with a title motion poster poster.
-Jeethu said it is a thriller.
+Jeethu Joseph described it as a thriller.